 The prohibition shall not apply to any non-stormwater discharge permitted under an UPDES permit, waiver, or waste discharge order issued to the discharger and administered under the authority of the State of Utah Division of Water Quality, provided that the discharger is in full compliance with all requirements of the permit, waiver, or order and other applicable laws and regulations, and provided that written approval has been granted for any discharge to the stormwater system.

-Violation Fees:
+Violation Categories:

+Applicable fines and penalties shall be imposed in accordance with Section 5.36.

+Construction-Related Violation.
+Violations associated with construction stormwater activity, including failure to implement or maintain Best Management Practices (BMPs) or comply with an approved Stormwater Pollution Prevention Plan (SWPPP), shall be enforced in accordance with Section 5.36 and Utah Code §19-5-108.3.
+Such violations shall be subject to progressive enforcement, including written warnings prior to the imposition of administrative fines, except in cases of immediate or imminent threat to water quality, public safety, or the environment.

-Improper Discharge to the City Sewer System. $500 per occurrence/day not to exceed $300if multiple days are in violation.
+Improper Discharge to the City Sewer System. $500 per occurrence, per day of violation.

-Improper Discharge to the City Storm System. $500 per occurrence/day not to exceed $300if multiple days are in violation.
+Improper Discharge to the City Storm System. $500 per occurrence per day of violation.

-Improper Discharge to Water/Way. $500 per occurrence/day not to exceed $3,000 if multiple days are in violation.
+Improper Discharge to Water/Way. $500 per occurrence per day of violation.

+Immediate Enforcement Authority.
+Notwithstanding the foregoing, the City may impose immediate enforcement actions, including administrative fines or stop work orders, where the City determines that a discharge:

+Poses an immediate threat to water quality;

+Presents an imminent threat of discharge within a short timeframe;

+Creates a risk to public health, safety, or the environment; or

+Involves the unlawful discharge of pollutants.

+In the event of any conflict between this Section and Section 5.36 regarding enforcement procedures or penalties, the provisions of Section 5.36 shall govern.

 HISTORY